 - submit a completed and signed complaint form.
 You should include supporting documentation with your complaint form.

 If you are unsure about whether the Information Commissioner can handle your complaint, please feel free to contact us by calling 1300 842 364.

 Please email your completed complaint form and all supporting documentation to email@example.com

 Please note the combined file size of all the electronic documents you attach must not exceed 5 megabytes.

 To lodge a complaint by post, please download the complaint form and send your signed and completed form, with supporting documentation to:

-In circumstances where a complaint is deemed to fall within the jurisdiction of another authority, the FOI Commissioner will refer the matter to that authority, and provide formal notification to the complainant and agency regarding the referral.
+In circumstances where a complaint is deemed to fall within the jurisdiction of another authority, the Information Commissioner will refer the matter to that authority, and provide formal notification to the complainant and agency regarding the referral.